MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 ### What are we trying to achieve from a retrospective?

-I see two types of retrospectives:
+I see two types of things we generally get from a retrospective:

 1. Recognize we are human
 2. Implement iterative and incremental improvement